-If a creditor gets a court judgment against you, they may be able to ask the court for a bank levy—a process where when the creditor takes the money from your bank account to satisfy a court-ordered debt.
-When a levy is issued, your bank account(s) are frozen and you can't access the money in your account until the debt has been repaid.
+If a creditor gets a court judgment against you, they may be able to ask the court for a bank levy—a process where the creditor takes the money from your bank account to satisfy a court-ordered debt.
+When a levy is issued, your bank account(s) are frozen, and you can't access the money in your account until the debt has been repaid.

 Income That Can't Be Levied

 According to the Federal Trade Commission, certain deposits, like Social Security income, Supplemental Security Income, and Veteran’s Benefits, generally can’t be levied.
 However, if this money is mixed in your account with other money, you’ll have to prove which money is exempt from the levy and which is not.
 The bank is required to review your account for protected funds before allowing creditors to take money from your account.

 A first-in, first-out type of system is sometimes used to decide which money is not subject to levy.
 For example, if your Social Security income was deposited first and you later spent money from your checking account, that first money spent will be assumed to come from the Social Security income.
 It means you may have already spent the income that’s exempt from levy and everything else is subject to the levy.
 Exception: The IRS can levy Social Security benefits, and the Treasury can levy for certain child support and alimony payments.

 By the time you receive notice that a creditor is preparing to levy your bank account, you’ll have likely received other notices about the debt.
 If you want to avoid having your bank account levied, you need to act fast.